-3. All roads lead to Rome
+3. All Roads Lead To Rome

 Spanish, French, Italian, Portuguese and Romanian can barely consider each other “foreign languages” since they all evolved from Latin.
 These “Romance” languages have such similar vocabulary, syntax and grammar that they are more like siblings.
 This overlap with his native Italian made it easy for Luca to start learning Spanish, but he still had to focus and make Spanish learning a daily practice.

-4. The imitation game
+4. The Imitation Game

 Since Spanish has so many different regional accents, the people you choose to imitate can give your Spanish a particular regional flair.
 Because he studied in Barcelona, Matthew speaks Spanish like a barcelonés, while Luca developed his madrileño accent after dating a girl from Madrid.
-My Spanish might be light years behind theirs, but I’m trying to emulate my Mexican friends in hopes that, one day, I’ll be able to interject

-5. Jump right in!
+5. Jump Right In!

 The tips above will only help if you simply start learning.
 No, not tomorrow — now.
 What are you waiting for?
 It’s OK, you can start small, like 10 minutes a day.
 Combine short sessions of daily study with the tips above, and you will hear yourself speaking real Spanish in no time!